 If you have the surface area and radius (r):

-- Make sure the surface and radius are in the same units and radius in is radians.
+- Make sure the surface and radius are in the same units and the radius is in radians.

 - Subtract 2πr² from the surface area.

 - Divide the result of step 1 by 2πr.

 - The result is the height of the cylinder.